 I’m using a KitechAid artisan 5Qt mixer which is commonly available in many home kitchens.
 I will be using both the paddle and dough hook attachments to get the precise gluten development.
 The mixing time may vary but it will be as long as 40 minutes to one hour.
 You might need to stop and give the mixer time to cool down (if it heats up) and also chill the dough if dough temperature gets too high.
 But don’t worry, I will mention all this in the step by step process.

 This recipe works best with high gluten flour or normal bread flour modified with added vital wheat gluten.
 It is available on some stores and online too.
 But, I used King Arthur bread flour (12.7% gluten) and added some Fairhavan Mill 00 pizza flour.
 00 Pizza flour has a very fine granule and high gluten percentage.
 This helps speed up gluten formation.
 If you can’t find pizza flour, that’s fine, just bread flour only.

-I did not use a proofing box anything special.
+I did not use a proofing box or anything special.
 I always went with my kitchen room temperature which is about 70F (around 68F at night) and always relied on looking at my dough rather than the clock.
 I will explain how to do this where necessary.
-If you wan to speed up proofing or bulking you can always use your oven with the light on or with a bowl of hot water in.
+If you wanted to speed up proofing or bulking you can always use your oven with the light on or with a bowl of hot water in.
 This is specially beneficial when building up the starter/stiff levain.

 What you will need

 These are some of the equipment that you need to correctly execute this process.
 All of these can be bought online or be found in a kitchen shop.